View Single Post in:

 The Gravel Family

-Tyler Gravel, up-and-coming sportsman (though good luck figuring out which
+Tyler Gravel, up-and-coming sportsman (though good luck figuring out

 sport he plays from the somewhat ecclectic collection of memorabilia in his house), is all about style.
 His house has a contemporary, sunny feel to it, accented by carefully manicured greenery; and is fully equipped for the life of a debonaire young bachelor.